AugustinaGonja/allstartrackclub/README.md

 * Use Bootstrap for the clear layout of the events page.
 * Links to social media embedded in fixed footer.
 * Create a mailing list taking email as input - "Sign up for News and Updates".

+## Design

+### Colour Scheme
+A palette of natural hues, with **shades of blue.**
+To evoke an all-star quality, subtle **yellows, oranges, and whites** are incorporated.
+This will embody the themes of **speed, power, and talent**, symbolizing natural ability.

+### Typography
+All fonts on this website are imported from "Google Fonts".
+To enhance its sporty,sleek and impactful design, the primary font is **"Bebas Neue".** As a fallback, **Montserrat** is used to maintain a modern, clean aesthetic while ensuring readability.
+If neither font loads, a generic **sans-serif** will be applied.

+CSS Code --> font-family: "Bebas Neue" ,Montserrat, sans-serif;
+### Imagery
+The site's imagery will feature track athletes running, jumping, and throwing, highlighting individuals of various ages and abilites.

+### Wireframes
+Wireframes below created using "Balsamiq".
+Each page has its own wireframe as displayed on different screen sizes.
+## Features